The Flying V – that we wrote about here – is a dramatic design intended to tackle the major issues facing the aerospace industry.

 The Dragon concept – according to Onera – is an answer to the standards imposed by Europe and to meet the challenges associated with fuel consumption and emissions.

 By using 20 electric ducted fans under each wing, the Dragon can carry 150 passengers at Mach 0.8.
-The positioning of the fans along the trailing edge avoids interference with airflow over the wing and increasing transonic drag.
+The positioning of the fans along the trailing edge avoids interference with airflow over the wing and increases transonic drag.

 The fans are powered by two turbo-generators mounted on the rear fuselage, burning kerosene to generate the electricity needed to power the fans.